Title of statistical activity: Sustainable development indicators

 18.1.
 Source data Characteristics and components of the raw statistical data used for compiling statistical aggregates.

-Data are received from the Estonian Environment Agency, Environmental Board, Ministry of Justice, Ministry of the Environment, Ministry of Education and Research, Ministry of Social Affairs, Ministry of Economic Affairs and Communications, Ministry of Finance, National Institute for Health Development, National Heritage Board of Estonia.
+Data are received from the Estonian Environment Agency, Environmental Board, Ministry of Foreign Affairs, Ministry of the Interior, Ministry of Justice, Ministry of the Environment, Ministry of Education and Research, Ministry of Social Affairs, Ministry of Economic Affairs and Communications, Ministry of Finance, National Institute for Health Development, Health Board, National Heritage Board of Estonia, Road Administration.
 Data from the databases of Eurostat, European Environment Agency, World Bank, World Health Organization, Organization for Economic Co-operation and Development, International Organization for Standardization are also used.

 DATA FROM OTHER STATISTICAL ACTIVITIES